As parents, we all expect that we’ll need to comfort our little angels after an upsetting nightmare from time to time.

 First of all, try not to panic!

-- Don’t try to wake your baby (he may become more distressed if he wakes and doesn’t recognise you.)
+- Don’t try to wake your baby (he may become more distressed if he wakes and doesn’t recognize you.)

 - Don’t try to hold him (this may make him wilder)